Fumohouse/godot-luau-script/README.md

 The timing and reliability of these updates is not guaranteed.
 New releases may not be published during this time.

+## Recurring maintenance tasks

+- Keeping up-to-date with GDExtension changes
+- Areas that must be synced with Godot (`grep "!
+SYNC WITH"`)

 ## License

 See `LICENSE.txt`.